Statement of Policy

 - preventing the occurrence of bullying.
 We do this by educating the students on establishing positive relationships and reinforcing the rights and responsibilities of all school members;

-- developing individual self-esteem and respect for others through informative lessons and activities in Health, PGC (Personal Growth and Citizenship) and Tutorial time; and
+- developing individual self-esteem and respect for others through informative lessons and activities in Health and Homeroom; and

-- combating bullying by processes of reconciliation, support (which may include involvement by school psychologists, nurses and parents as deemed necessary by the Year Coordinator) or sanctions (as prescribed by the Deputy or Associate Principal) which are directly linked with the Department of Education Policy.
+- combating bullying by processes of reconciliation, support (which may include involvement by Student Services personnel and parents as deemed necessary by the Year Leader) or sanctions (as prescribed by the Associate Principal) which are directly linked with the Department of Education Policy.

 What is Bullying?

 Bullying is when an individual or group misuses power to target another individual or group to intentionally threaten or harm them on more than one occasion.
 This may involve verbal, physical, relational and psychological forms of bullying.
 Teasing or fighting between peers is not necessarily bullying.
 [Behaviour Management in Schools policy, Department of Education (2013)]

 - verbal bullying: The repeated use of words to hurt or humiliate another individual or group.
 Verbal bullying includes using put-downs, insulting language, name-calling, swearing, nasty notes and homophobic, racist or sexist comments.

 - emotional/psychological bullying: Includes repeated stalking, threats or implied threats, unwanted email or text messaging, abusive websites, threatening gestures, manipulation, emotional blackmail, and threats to an individual’s reputation and sense of safety.

 - relational bullying: Usually involves repeatedly ostracising others by leaving them out or convincing others to exclude or reject another individual or group, making up or spreading rumours, and sharing or threatening to share another’s personal information.